anthony-mills/planetary_dictator/README.md

 ### Prebuilt Downloads

-Just want to start using the application with haviing to build it yourself?
+Just want to start using the application with having to build it yourself?
 Download one of the following prebuilt application images.

 **Linux**